Arabic language in Israel: History

 Modern Standard Arabic (also known as Standard Arabic or Literary Arabic), is currently an auxiliary language in Israel and its use on government documents is mandated by law.
 Spoken Arabic dialects are spoken primarily by Arab citizens of Israel including the Israeli Druze, as well as by some Mizrahi Jews, particularly those of the older generation who immigrated from Arabic-speaking countries.
 In 1949, 156,000 Palestinian Arabs were left inside Israel's armistice line, most of whom did not speak Hebrew.
 Today the majority of Arab Israelis, who constitute over a fifth of the Israeli population, speak Hebrew fluently, as a second language.

 For many years the Israeli authorities were reluctant to use Arabic, except when explicitly ordered by law (for example, in warnings on dangerous chemicals), or when addressing the Arabic-speaking population.
 This has changed following a November 2000 Supreme Court ruling which ruled that although second to Hebrew, the use of Arabic should be much more extensive.
 Since then, all road signs, food labels, and messages published or posted by the government must also be translated into Literary Arabic, unless being issued by the local authority of an exclusively Hebrew-speaking community.

-Arabic was always considered a legitimate language for use in the Knesset, but only rarely have Arabic-speaking Knesset members made use of this privilege, as the majority of the members of Knesset are not sufficiently fluent in Arabic.
+Arabic was always considered a legitimate language for use in the Knesset, but only rarely have Arabic-speaking Knesset members made use of this right, as the majority of the members of Knesset are not sufficiently fluent in Arabic.
+In 2022, due to the unique makeup of the governing coalition, the leader of the Arab party Ra'am was acting as speaker while the opposition Arab Joint List was criticizing a piece of legislation.
+This led to all present MKs being Arab, and as such only Arabic was used in the debate.

 Arabic lessons are widespread in Hebrew-speaking schools in the seventh through ninth grades.
 Those who wish to do so may opt to continue their Arabic studies through the twelfth grade and take an Arabic matriculation exam.
 Many students who graduate high school with a high level of proficiency in Arabic are placed in positions in the army where they can utilize this language.